trevorstephens/gplearn/doc/intro.rst

 onto a stack which keeps track of how much cumulative arity needs to be satisfied by the terminal nodes.

-Under the hood, gplearn's representation is similar to this, and uses Python lists to store the functions and terminals.
-Constants are represented by floating point numbers, variables by integers and functions by a custom `Function` object.
+Under the hood, ``gplearn``'s representation is similar to this, and uses Python lists to store the functions and terminals.
+Constants are represented by floating point numbers, variables by integers and functions by a custom ``Function`` object.

-In gplearn, the available function set is controlled by an arguments that is set when initializing an estimator.
+In ``gplearn``, the available function set is controlled by an arguments that is set when initializing an estimator.
 The default set is the arithmetic
 operators: addition, subtraction, division and multiplication.
 But you can also add in some transformers, comparison functions or trigonometric identities that are all built-in.
 These strings are put into the ``function_set`` argument to